artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 - Embark as little intelligence as possible in the components
 - Have the intelligence concentrated in a regular python folder/files structure
 - This code should be locally executable for quick iteration
-- Make your configurations variables visible in the UI by explicitly passing them to components and pipelines.
+- Make your configurations variables visible in the UI by explicitly passing them to components and pipelines

 # Process for working with Vertex pipelines